(518) 606-3805 Email via Form

 Getting Long-Term Relief from Migraines with Neurofeedback Training

-woman with migraine conditionMigraines are a type of headache that produces extreme pain, as well as secondary problems with various senses such as seeing bright flashes of light, noticing distinct blind spots, feeling a tingling sensation in the arms and/or legs, becoming nauseated, and experiencing sensitivity to sound.
+woman with migraine conditionMigraines is a type of headache that produces extreme pain, as well as secondary problems with various senses such as seeing bright flashes of light, noticing distinct blind spots, feeling a tingling sensation in the arms and/or legs, becoming nauseated, and experiencing sensitivity to sound.
 Even when mild, this type of headache is usually debilitating but when severe, a migraine can prompt a trip to the hospital emergency room.

 During the midst of having a migraine headache, an artery on the outside of the skull becomes enlarged.
 Because the artery is located at the temple, this is the area where the most intense pain is felt.
 Then as stated, nerve fiber chemicals are released, which in turn causes inflammation and pain.
-According to experts, approximately 28 million people in the United States alone suffer from migraines several times a year although for some reason, women are at greater risk than men.
+According to experts, approximately 28 million people in the United States alone suffer from migraines several times a year although, for some reason, women are at greater risk than men.

 Migraine Triggers

-Years of research has revealed that migraines can be triggered by very specific things but even so, there are still some things about these headaches that remain a mystery.
+Years of research have revealed that migraines can be triggered by very specific things but even so, there are still some things about these headaches that remain a mystery.
 The specific things proven to trigger a migraine include:

 • Allergies